020 7404 9390

 If you would like access to the personal data we have about you, we ask that you contact us using the details below.

-If you notice that the data we have about you is inaccurate or incomplete, you can request we rectify the data.
+This one is fairly straightforward; if you notice that the data we have about you is inaccurate or incomplete, you may request that we rectify the mistake.
+We will make every effort to respond to requests of this type immediately.

 Otherwise known as the right to be forgotten, this gives you the right to request your personal data be deleted.